|

 would probably be its rather simplistic story:

-a radio drama contest which places her script
+wins a radio drama contest which places her

-up for reenactment on a live broadcasting, but
+script up for reenactment on a live broadcasting,

-troubles arise as changes are made to it to appease
+but troubles arise as changes are made to

-all involved parties, that slowly unfold as the
+it to appease all involved parties, that slowly

-movie continues.
-The movie ends up being very
+premise.
+The movie ends up being very character

-is also strong as each is unique and different
+development is also strong as each is member

-and motives are never a question as they all struggle
+Their motives are never in question as they

 The acting in Welcome Back,